llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 `cleanup` attribute is used to write RAII in C.
-Objects declared with this attribute are actually *used* as arguments to the function specified in `cleanup` attribute after its declaration, and thus it's considered better not to diagnose them as unused.
+Objects declared with this attribute are actually *used* as arguments to the function specified in `cleanup` attribute after its declaration, and thus, it's considered better not to diagnose them as unused.

 ### `alignas` specifier